2emiln/DCS-Chatbot/README.md

 # Mirage F1 RAG Chatbot

 This project is a Retrieval-Augmented Generation (RAG) chatbot for answering questions about the Mirage F1 flight manual, specifically Chapter 4: Checklists and Procedures.

 It uses the Gemini API to semantically embed and retrieve information from the manual, and answer questions via a Streamlit web app.

+As this is a work in progress there will be things that are not accurate.

+This project will expand to more DCS manuals overtime.
 ---

 ## Features